 4) It’s easy to find fun things to do

 Let’s not forget the most important part of student life and something that London certainly isn’t lacking in: fun.
-With a thriving nightlife scene, live music almost every night of the week, restaurants of all kinds imaginable, and attractions that people travel the world to see, you’ll never be short of things to do.
+In non-Covid times, London has a thriving nightlife scene, live music almost every night of the week, restaurants of all kinds imaginable, and attractions that people travel the world to see, so you’ll never be short of things to do.

 There’s a whole host of other activities that aren’t free, but many offer student discounts (sign up to UNiDAYS for a wide range of perks), which will open up a lot of new experiences that work with a student budget.
 There’s so much to do, so little time, but make sure you see as much of London as you can and, most importantly, enjoy!